 Prokofiev's descendants talk about the A-T Society

-Gabriel and Rupert Prokofiev, descendants of the composer Sergei Prokofiev, came to Classic FM with his brother Gabriel to speak to John Brunning about how ataxia telangiectasia has affected them and the help of the A-T Society.
+In October 2016, Rupert Prokofiev, a descendant of the composer Sergei Prokofiev, came to Classic FM with his brother Gabriel to speak to John Brunning about how ataxia telangiectasia has affected him and the help of the A-T Society.
 Rupert tells his story in the video above.

 About the A-T Society